 You know, I almost feel like I'm not wanted here.

-After they kill the lights, fire a few bullets at you, and leave a nice grenade to keep you company, the odd couple make their way down into the basement, locking the door to the escape tunnel behind them, as the office develops a serious grenade problem.
-Every few seconds, another one spawns, but you'll need them- keep out of their blast radius (which is admittedly a tall order, but just about do-able) and, a few explosions later, the path to the escape tunnel opens up for you.
-Be careful when you're jumping down, though, as you can get shocked by some stray electric wires on the way to the basement.
+After they kill the lights, fire a few bullets at you and leave a nice grenade to keep you company, the odd couple make their way down into the basement, locking the door to the escape tunnel behind them, as the office develops a serious grenade problem.
+Every few seconds, another one spawns, but you'll need them- keep out of their blast radius (which is admittedly a tall order, but just about doable) and, a few explosions later, the path to the escape tunnel opens up for you.
+Be careful when you're jumping down though, as you can get shocked by some stray electric wires on the way to the basement.

 Hiding behind what appears to be a small table, Mr. and Mrs. Acme start throwing more grenades at you (they certainly like those things, don't they?) and you can't climb up the ramp to give them a well-deserved kicking.
 The solution is to grab one of the stray grenades, hope the fuse is long enough, and throw it back at them- if your aim is true...

-...
-You'll knock them right to the floor, and they make one final attempt to escape in the lift behind them.
 The ramp sprouts some stairs from seemingly nowhere, and there's no more fooling around- the final battle is about to begin!
 Get in the lift!
 Again!

 Told you that helicopter wasn't just for show.
 Finally tiring of your antics- destroying their chandeliers, kicking their dogs, and generally rabble-rousing and making such a mess on the carpet- Mr. and Mrs. Acme try one last time to finish you off for good, by taking flight and...
 Throwing more grenades at you.
 Unfortunately for them, they left behind their special rocket launcher, which you'll be using for this fight- it's got infinite ammo.
 I guess it comes with a free bandana, then.
 This fight is pretty simple, really, you just need to avoid all the grenades that the pair throw at you, and hit the helicopter with as many missiles as you can.
 You haven't really needed it up until this point, but you can aim the rocket launcher upwards...
 But the shots tend to veer to the left of the right, so you'll have to bear that in mind.
 After five or so direct hits, the helicopter finally gives up the ghost, and explodes...